ElliotMichael/codepath-prework/prework/README.md

 ## Video Walkthrough (GIF)

+PLS COPY AND PASTE EACH LINKS TO A NEW TAB.
 If you recorded multiple GIFs for all the implemented features, you can add them here:
 ![https://drive.google.com/file/d/14w6O0u_K-vmvmzvrpYhxRbi2gRN3jn7S/view?usp=sharing]()
 ![https://drive.google.com/file/d/15WcyhUC6KO3p_thJfz-va-VQ4-Sy3keC/view?usp=sharing]()